arXiv/arxiv-docs/source/brand/fonts.md

 #Fonts

 arXiv uses two main typefaces from the Freight family, and two accent typefaces.
 The Freight family draw from Cornell University’s branding and connect us stylistically with our parent organization.
-The accent typefaces add variation and interest, and are a bridge between the modern technological age and our retro 90's roots.
+The accent typefaces add variation and interest, and are a bridge to our retro 90's roots.
 {.intro}

 ##Primary Typefaces